weaverbel/intro-computational-thinking/content/5-solutions.md

 1. Create a list of all the different file types.
 2. Create new folders to match all the different file types.
 3. Create a loop to work through the folder, file type by file type, moving the files to the correct folders.
-4. Once loop has exhausted the moving of all file types, delete remaining files.
+4. Once loop has exhausted the moving of all the different file types, delete all remaining files within the folder.
 5. Print filenames to the screen as the loop runs to verify it is working as required.

 #### Practice 2b.
 Tidying up more carefully